atlantidezign/copyman/README.md

   Additionally, you can use the two buttons for *Select or Deselect All*.

 There are some options that affects copying and selecting behaviours.
+- *Propagate* to choose if propagate selection of an item to parent and childen elements
 - *Overwrite* to choose if overwrite or not files that already exist.

 With the *Copy Selected Items* button, the files are copied from the Source to the Destinations.

+Pay attention: Copy mode is strict on selection: only and exclusively the selected items will be copied.
+For example, if a folder is selected but only some of the files inside it are selected, copy only those.